Asthalin Inhaler 100mcg (Salbutamol/Albuterol)

 Missed dose of Asthalin Inhaler

-You should only use your your Asthalin Inhaler to relieve symptoms of asthma.
+You should only use your Asthalin Inhaler to relieve symptoms of asthma.
 However, if your doctor has advised you to take regular puffs from your Asthalin Inhaler 100mcg and you miss a dose, take it as soon as you remember, unless it is time to take the next dose, then skip the missed dose.
 Do not take a double dose.

 How should Asthalin Inhaler be stored?